F88/yonokomae/docs/DEVELOPMENT_EN.md

     }

     async generateReport(): Promise<Battle> {
   // Prefer a chosen seed; else pick a discovered one.
-See repositories.historical.ts
+See repositories.random-jokes.ts
         // for the complete behavior and report config application.
         // Returns a fully-formed Battle with provenance.
     }